HalaAli198/Go-Memory-Forensics/README.md

 Recovers Go strings from both the heap and the static sections (`.rodata`, `.data`, `.bss`).
 Unlike the standard `strings` utility, it reconstructs Go string headers together with their backing data and reports their memory locations, distinguishing compile-time constants from dynamically allocated strings.

 ### `go_functions`
-Recovers function metadata from `pclntab` and `moduledata`, resolves each function's name and source filename (from process memory plus the page-cached binary), classifies functions by origin (runtime, standard library, third-party, application), infers argument types from interface tables, type methods, and `ArgInfo` / `ArgsPointerMaps`, and performs **ABI-aware backward analysis** from call sites to recover argument values.
+Recovers function metadata from `pclntab` and `moduledata`, resolves each function's name and source filename (from process memory plus the page-cached binary), classifies functions by origin (runtime, internal, standard library, third-party, application), infers argument types from interface tables, type methods, and `ArgInfo` / `ArgsPointerMaps`, and performs **ABI-aware backward analysis** from call sites to recover argument values.

 ### `go_goroutines`
 Discovers every goroutine via `runtime.allgs` and unwinds each one's saved stack using the `PCSP` tables to reconstruct its complete call chain, down to the function executing at capture time.
 For each stack frame it recovers typed argument values through a five-tier resolution cascade (the binary's own type methods, runtime/stdlib and third-party signature databases, and `ArgInfo` / `ArgsPointerMaps` structural heuristics), and reports each goroutine's execution state and wait reason (channel receive, mutex, sleep, I/O wait).